tytydraco/yessleep/out/The_kids_TV_show_I_was_in_as_a_child_was_cursed_Ive_been_in_witness_protection_ever_since.md

 I was alone with nobody but the other kids, and a town that wanted me dead.

 The world seemed to move without me.
 I was standing outside the studio, and then I was in the back of an ambulance, a warm blanket thrown over me.

 Evangeline and Robbie were sitting opposite me, wide-eyed and staring into an oblivion only they could see.
-We didn’t make it to the emergency room.

 Sound came rushing back to me when I was standing on a white corridor, and Luke’s yell came from behind me.
 “I’m fine!”
 There were three people in white crowding him, one of them a man who was forcefully holding his eyes open and shining a bright light in his face.
 He snarled at them.
 “I told you I’m fine!”

 The same people looked into my eyes the following day when I had stopped screaming and trying to tear off my own skin.